 While recently serving as senior pastor at an English-Speaking church in Honduras, John preached multiple sermon series, totaling nearly 70 sermons.
 These are being re-released over time to reach a larger audience on this website (see below), but also via podcast.
-Click your favorite podcast icon (or search another favorite podcast app with the phrase “John Michalak Sermons”) to subscribe.
+Click your favorite podcast icon below to subscribe (or search other podcast apps with the phrase “John Michalak Sermons”).

 Philippians 4:10 says that the way to fully experience Christ is to know both the “power of his resurrection and the fellowship of his sufferings.”
 This 5 part Easter series explores this paradox seen through the drama of Christ’s journey to Calvary and beyond.
 As with the nature of Christ and his story, the full Christian experience cannot be embraced without suffering in order to enjoy the power of resurrection.

 We appropriately celebrate the climax of Christ’s Gospel story with Easter Sunday.
 But what happens after that?
 This 4 part series explores what it means to live with the truth that Christ isn’t just risen, Christ lives even now, today.
 How we respond to this truth will make the difference between a life of meaningless faith and a life that is on fire for all to see.

 Is the Bible trustworthy?
 If so, can you articulate and defend this belief?
 This 7 part series demonstrates why you can trust in the written Scriptures completely.
 It will strengthen your confidence in the Bible’s original source, the integrity of God’s communication within its pages, and your ability to translate the power & effectiveness of God’s Word to those who need to know.